 Adventure Travel in North India

 If you’re looking for an awesome, adrenaline-packed holiday, why not try out some of the adventure destinations in North India?
-Sure, India isn’t an obvious choice when you’re looking for great adventure sports – but that doesn’t mean that you won’t find any here!
-You’ll find some fantastic options for adventure, in North India in particular!
-And not all of them are the same level of crazy, so even if you’re looking for something a little more relaxed (or family-friendly), you’ll find it here.
+Sure, India isn’t an obvious choice when you’re looking for great adventure sports.
+But, that doesn’t mean that you won’t find any here!
+You’ll find some fantastic options for adventure.
+In North India in particular!
+And not all of them are the same level of crazy.
+So even if you’re looking for something a little more relaxed (or family-friendly), there’s no more looking.
+It’s right here!

 Ziplining in Rajasthan

-Imagine sailing over a gorgeous old fort, getting a literal bird’s-eye perspective over it and an adrenaline rush all at the same time.
-Well, in Jodhpur, you can do just this!
-Flying Fox Jodhpur has a six-line course set up over the stunning Mehrangarh Fort, and it’s a mix of the location and the experience that makes it one of the top adventure destinations in North India.
+Imagine sailing over a gorgeous old fort!
+Getting a literal bird’s-eye perspective over it and an adrenaline rush all at the same time!
+Well, in Jodhpur, you can do just this.
+Flying Fox Jodhpur has a six-line course set up over the stunning Mehrangarh Fort.
+It’s a mix of the location, and the experience, that makes it one of the top adventure destinations in North India.
 You’ll be perfectly safe as you zip over lakes, Rao Jodha Park, and, of course, the fort itself.
-It’s a great activity for all age-groups, too – perfect for a family holiday!Plan your trip
+It’s a great activity for all age-groups, too.
+And perfect for a family holiday!Plan your trip

 Bungee Jumping in Rishikesh